ScilifelabDataCentre/open-science-checklists/open_software_checklist.md

 - [ ] **Cite Your Software in Publications:** Include a formal citation in the References section of the publication.
 For example using the following template inspired by [AGUs Software Citation Examples](https://www.agu.org/publications/authors/journals/data-software-for-authors):
        _< Author(s)/contributor(s) or project name(s) >. (< Date published >). < Descriptive title / name of software >. < Software release/version > < Bracketed description type (e.g., [Software], [Collection], [ComputationalNotebook]) >. < Repository name / Publication venue >. < DOI >._
       Note: The bracketed description allows the publishers/indexers to appropriately tag the citation so that it is indexed and counted.

 - [ ] **Mention Your Software in Publications:** Include a software availability statement in the body of the publication, describing where and how the software can be accessed.
 For example using the following adapted [AGUs Template](https://www.agu.org/publications/authors/journals/data-software-for-authors):
        _< Version number > of the < software name > used for < brief context, description of what the software was used for > is preserved at < DOI, persistent identifier link >, available via < licence type, access conditions > and developed openly at < software development platform link >. [< Link to formal citation in References section >]_

-- [ ] **Ensure Proper Credit:** Identify all contributors early, record their roles, and link their [ORCID iDs](https://orcid.org/) to ensure they are properly credited in citations and records.
-Use formats such as a `CITATION.cff`, a contributors table in your `README.md` (e.g., [The Turing Way's Contributors Table](https://book.the-turing-way.org/community-handbook/acknowledgement/acknowledgement-record)), or frameworks like [All Contributors](https://allcontributors.org/) to structure this information.

   > **_Unsure about this process?
 You can walk through the depositing, describing, and citing your software using Zenodo’s Sandbox (testing environment).
 You can follow the steps outlined on the [Documentation](https://help.zenodo.org/docs/deposit/create-new-upload/) page, which guides you through producing metadata for your project._**

 ---

-## MAKE YOUR SOFTWARE ACCESSIBLE AND INTEROPERABLE
+## MAKE YOUR SOFTWARE INTEROPERABLE

-- [ ] **Write a Structured README:** Create a machine-readable `README.md` (e.g. using [readme.so](https://readme.so/)) with installation instructions, usage examples, required prerequisites, contribution guidelines, and licence information.
-Machine-readable means structured in a way that allows automated tools to identify and extract information, for the README for example by using plain text Markdown section titles.
+- [ ] **Use Standard Open File Formats:** Use open formats and standards to enable compatibility with other tools.
+See [DANS’s File Formats Overview](https://dans.knaw.nl/en/file-formats/) for recommended formats for long-term access.

+- [ ] **Follow Code Formatting Standards:** Use recognised open standards, style guides, linters, and formatters to keep code clean and consistent.
+Common examples include Black and Pylint (Python).
+See the [Netherlands eScience Center Guide](https://guide.esciencecenter.nl/#/) for language-specific examples and [The Turing Way’s overview of static analysis tools](https://book.the-turing-way.org/reproducible-research/code-quality) for formatter options.

+- [ ] **Containerise Your Software:** Provide instructions to create consistent, portable environments using [Docker](https://www.docker.com/) or [Singularity](https://github.com/apptainer/singularity), by including a Dockerfile or equivalent build instructions.
+This improves transparency and ensures your software runs reliably across different systems, thus enhancing reproducibility and simplifying deployment.

+- [ ] **Define Input/Output Schemas:** Use formats like [JSON Schema](https://json-schema.org/) to clearly describe the structure of your software’s inputs and outputs.

 - [ ] **Use Package Managers:** Specify dependencies via [package managers](https://en.wikipedia.org/wiki/List_of_software_package_management_systems) (e.g., pip, npm, mamba) for better compatibility and reproducibility.
 Include a dependency file (e.g. `requirements.txt`, `environment.yml`, or `package.json`) to allow others to easily install the necessary packages.
 Consider adding a lock file to ensure exact versions are used across environments.

-- [ ] **Containerise Your Software:** Provide instructions to create consistent, portable environments using [Docker](https://www.docker.com/) or [Singularity](https://github.com/apptainer/singularity), by including a Dockerfile or equivalent build instructions.
-This improves transparency and ensures your software runs reliably across different systems, thus enhancing reproducibility and simplifying deployment.

-- [ ] **Use Standard Open File Formats:** Use open formats and standards to enable compatibility with other tools.
-See [DANS’s File Formats Overview](https://dans.knaw.nl/en/file-formats/) for recommended formats for long-term access.

-- [ ] **Define Input/Output Schemas:** Use formats like [JSON Schema](https://json-schema.org/) to clearly describe the structure of your software’s inputs and outputs.

-- [ ] **Manage Dependencies Wisely:** Use well-maintained libraries and avoid obsolete and redundant dependencies for long-term software sustainability.
+- [ ] **Manage Dependencies Wisely:** Use well-maintained libraries and avoid obsolete and redundant dependencies  so the software continues to work as intended over time.

+- [ ] **Implement and Automate Software Testing:** Include unit tests and integration tests so the software continues to work as intended over time, using frameworks like [PyTest](https://docs.pytest.org/en/stable/), [Jest](https://jestjs.io/), or [Mocha](https://mochajs.org/).
+Use CI/CD tools like GitHub Actions and GitLab CI to streamline testing and deployment.

 ---